-We will have three people on the trainee program and those trades are electrical, plumbing and plastering.
+We have three people on the trainee program and those trades are electrical, plumbing and plastering.
+During August 2022 one trainee moved into a full time position.

 In addition, we have accepted several work experience requests which is a positive sign, with individuals hopefully feeding into the apprenticeship program.